Quick Guide to KCWI Configurations

 ~100 Å

-Here are the minimum anticipated specifications for the Red Side's grating, to be updated upon confirmation in the lab and on sky.
+Here are the lab-measured specifications for the Red Side's grating, to be updated upon confirmation on-sky.
 Reminder, total wavelength range possible is different than the instaneous range covered in one setting.

 RL